 Specify the image as in the Docker CLI, for example:

-Build an image from a Dockerfile
+Build and run an image from a Dockerfile

 Open the Dockerfile from which you want to build the image.